-The idea of Free Will gives you a sense of self and freedom.
-On the other hand you will realize true freedom by letting go.
+The notion of free will gives you a sense of self and control.
+Yet, true freedom comes from letting go.

 The will to live is life - is there any free will within, or just the will to live?

 To know if we really have free will is unimportant.
-Believing in it gives us self confidence, a sense of control, morals and more respect for others (similarly for those who believe in god, what is important is that they have faith, not if there is a god).
+Believing in it gives us self confidence, a sense of control, morals, and more respect for others.
+Similarly, for those who believe in god what is important is that they have faith, not whether there is a god.

 Do we have free will or is it the convenience of the human mind, to satisfy the ego and allow us to function within society?

 Has the notion of free will developed with evolution and consciousness?
 Can there be free will without self awareness?
 Does the reality of free will start with humans?

 Our consciousness is self-aware, creating a sense of self which leads us to believe in free will.